Mitzvah Corps Israel

 What are the options to exchange currency in Israel?

-Please plan to bring a debit card or ATM card with you for withdrawing cash.
-You may use your own card from your own bank or preferred pre-paid debit card serivce, however we recommend using a company based in Israel called Payoneer that provides pre-paid debit cards on the MasterCard system and an online account for parents to add funds and track spending.
-The major advantage of Payoneer is that our group leaders carry extra Payoneer cards with them, so the card can be easily replaced and the balance transferred if the original is lost or stolen.
+Please plan to bring a debit card or ATM card for withdrawing cash.
+Participants may use their own card from their own bank or preferred pre-paid debit card service; we recommend using a company based in Israel called Payoneer that provides pre-paid debit cards on the MasterCard system and an online account for parents to add funds and track spending.
+The major advantage of Payoneer is that Mitzvah Corps group leaders carry extra Payoneer cards with them, so the card can be easily replaced and the balance transferred if the original is lost or stolen.

 Where are valuables stored during the program?

 Passports and airplane tickets are held for safekeeping by group leaders.
-Our participants are responsible for all other valuables.
+Participants are responsible for all other valuables.
 Mitzvah Corps does not accept responsibility for anything that is lost or stolen during the program.